-Students enrolled in this Honors course are advised to have taken World

-History and Geography Part I and to have earned a B or better.
+Students enrolled in this Honors course are advised to have taken World History and Geography Part I and to have earned a B or better.

 This high school Honors World History course provides students with a comprehensive, intensive study of major events and themes in world history geared toward preparing the students for the academic rigors of college, AP and Dual Enrollment courses.
 This course is a survey of world history starting in circa 1500 with the Renaissance through the post-Cold War of the early 21st century.
-Students at this level should have reading and composition skills appropriate to their grade level.
+The course helps students form connections between diverse areas of the world using the themes of trade, migration and centers of world power.
+Students enrolling in the course at this level should have reading and composition skills appropriate to their grade level.
 The course emphasizes the development of reading, writing, analytical and research skills necessary for understanding historical materials.
+Students encounter a variety of learning activities and materials, including maps, college-level readings, document-based question essays, Socratic seminars, analysis of primary and secondary historical documents, free response essays, research papers and library sources.
 Students are required to complete several comprehensive writing assignments based on the 11th-grade AP History and English models.

-AP Human Geography Grade 9 | 1 credit

-Students who enroll in AP courses must take the end-of-course AP exam.
+AP Human Geography Grade 9 | 1 credit Students who enroll in AP courses must take the end-of-course AP exam.
 The cost of this exam is paid for by ACPS.
 Additionally, students will take the Virginia Department of Education World Geography end-of-course SOL.